alessia223/BSE_Template_Portfolio/index.md

 ﻿# Gesture Remote Robot Car
-I am working on a gesture remote robot car where I can control the This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+I am working on a gesture remote robot car where I can control the direction and speed of a robot car using communication between two different ESP32s.
+I communicate between these two ESP32s that are connected to my accelerometer and motor driver to send the angels of the accelerometer to the motor driver.
+Different angles from the accelerometer determine whether the car is moving forward, backward, left, or right.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Alessia | Presentation High School | Mechanical Engineering | Incoming Senior

 ![Headstone Image](images/carPicture.png)